Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.makeVariableNullable` - Make '...' nullable
 - `quickfix.matchAnyMap` - Match any map
 - `quickfix.matchEmptyMap` - Match an empty map
+- `quickfix.mergeCombinatorsHide.hide` - Merge combinators into a single 'hide'
 - `quickfix.mergeCombinatorsHide.show` - Merge combinators into a single 'hide'
 - `quickfix.mergeCombinatorsShow.hide` - Merge combinators into a single 'show'
+- `quickfix.mergeCombinatorsShow.show` - Merge combinators into a single 'show'
 - `quickfix.moveAnnotationToLibraryDirective` - Move this annotation to a library directive
 - `quickfix.moveDocCommentToLibraryDirective` - Move this doc comment to a library directive
 - `quickfix.moveTypeArgumentsToClass` - Move type arguments to after class name